 Over the last century, geologists have made remarkable progress unraveling Earth's history and what an amazing record it is!
 As we will learn in this module, we now know that there are times in the past when palm trees grew on the shores of Alaska and on the plains of Wyoming, and when reptiles colonized the islands of northern Canada.
 There are other times when ice sheets apparently encircled the entire globe, and more recently when an armada of giant icebergs swept off Canada and Greenland and covered large swaths of the Atlantic ocean.

 We will learn in this class that climate and environmental change is threatening modern ecosystems and that this threat will increase substantially in the future.
 But Earth history informs us that there are times in the past when 90% of species in the ocean was eradicated during mass extinction events but the remaining 10% was able to survive, and, in fact, take advantage of the open niche space.
 Life in the past was extraordinarily resilient to some of the harshest environmental changes one can imagine.
-For example, the asteroid impact that wiped out the dinosaurs 65 million years ago caused large wildfires, followed by weeks or months of near complete darkness, and highly acidic and possibly toxic oceans.
+For example, the asteroid impact that wiped out the dinosaurs 65 million years ago caused large wildfires, followed by weeks or months of nearly complete darkness, and highly acidic and possibly toxic oceans.
 Yet life hung on by a thread.
 If life could survive that level of harshness, then why are many ecosystems today in such distress?
 This is a central question of modern ecology and something we will explore in great detail later in the course.

 But let's start by discussing how Earth's great historical archive is recorded.
 As we will see shortly the archive is actually built from a number of materials besides sediments and ice.
 Corals, stalactites formed in caves, and trees also carry signals of the environmental conditions when they were living or were formed.
 But here we will focus on sediments and ice that carry the majority of the historical record.